 - Can the same course fulfill two requirements?

 Yes, in most cases.
 Please see your degree audit to view where your courses can be applied.

 Questions About My Personal Information

 - How do I update/correct my name in my record?

-For current students, please bring a copy of your updated social security card, marriage license (if applicable), and driver’s license to the Registrar’s Office, located in the Hunter Center.
-If you are not local, please email us for instructions at email@example.com.
+For current students, please bring a copy of your updated social security card, to the Registrar’s Office, located in the Student Center.
+Former students just need to bring a copy of their updated driver’s license to the Registrar’s Office.
+If you are not local, you may email these documents to firstname.lastname@example.org.